Important Information

 Address the problem of missing participants

-Over the past decade, the problem of missing retirement plan participants — those with a balance in their former employer’s qualified retirement plan who have lost contact with the company — has steadily grown.
+The problem of "missing" retirement plan participants—those with a balance in a former employer's qualified retirement plan who have lost contact with the plan—has been a focal point for regulators in recent years.

 Why do participants go missing?